STEP |

 6 |

-If any rubber is missing from the impeller
+If even one vane is missing from the rubber impeller

 count on it being inside the block.
 It must be removed so water flow is not

-into the water outlet nozzle of the outboard, letting water flow at full force.
+into the engine flushing port, letting water flow at full volume.
 Use a fine tipped

-nozzle on the end of a garden hose.
+nozzle on the end of a garden hose to seal it to the block.
 This back flushes the

-water cooling channels in the block and should remove any clumps of rubber.
-On my outboard it spit out rubber particles on the driveway almost immediately.
-If you can't spot them, then you should notice the water
+cooling channels and should remove any clumps of rubber.
+On my Merc 75 it spit rubber particles out on the driveway almost immediately.
+If you can't spot them and notice that the water flows more freely, consider it fixed.

 |